juliannski/jskirzynski.com/content/publication/LCIL/index.md

 tags: []

-abstract: This paper studies the qualities of imitation learning neural net pipelines that receive additional input from a sequence of word vectors representing a sentence.
-We test a set of algorithms in a self-driving simulator and find that a certain kind of language-conditioned imitation learning architectures better differentiates known and unseen behaviors.
+abstract: This paper studies neural net imitation learning pipelines that accept demonstrations and natural language descriptions of the task as input.
+We introduce a set of architectures and test them in a self-driving simulator, finding that our suggested architecture better differentiates between seen and unseen behaviors.

 featured: false